Farzan-I/Farzan-CV/README.md

 - **Football**: captained Aslan FC to their first ever 11 a side league title and won several Power Leagues
 - **Charity work**: organised a prostate cancer football tournament, raising over £2000
 - **Fishing**: unwind on a sunny day with a reel in my hand (sometimes don't even catch anything!)
-- **Cooking**: Love to make a variety of cuisines from around the world (chili con carne connoisseur)
+- **Cooking**: love to make a variety of cuisines from around the world (chili con carne connoisseur)
-- **Bouldering**: Found peace in this art, it pushes my boundaries and resonates to my competitive spirit
+- **Bouldering**: found peace in this art, it pushes my boundaries and appeals to my competitive spirit
+- **Gaming**: avid fan of video and board games (keen to try all of them!)
+- **Music**: attend concerts and festivals on a semi-regular basis (when I can get tickets)